-Rocket League is a sensation that took the gaming industry by storm thanks to its fresh outlook at the sports genre.
-Unlike your traditional FIFA, Madden, NBA, or Pro Evolution Soccer titles, this game takes an unrealistic approach at sports by pitching cars against cars in a gameplay similar to soccer / ice hockey.
+Rocket League is a sensation that took the gaming industry by storm thanks to its fresh outlook on the sports genre.
+Unlike your traditional FIFA, Madden, NBA, or Pro Evolution Soccer titles, this game takes an unrealistic approach to sports by pitching cars against cars in gameplay similar to soccer/ice hockey.

-Another very important part of its success is that this game can easily be enjoyed on a PC with a weaker hardware.
-In other words, this is not a game that would require you to invest on a top of the line PC.
+Another essential part of its success is that this game can easily be enjoyed on a PC with weaker hardware.
+In other words, this is different from a game requiring you to invest in a top-of-the-line PC.

-Since it has very little barricades of entry, gamers of all age can enjoy this game.
-Hence the game continues to see a large number of active monthly players with about 100 million users as of July 2021 (according activeplayer.io).
+Since it has tiny, gamers of all ages can enjoy this game.
+Hence the game continues to see many active monthly players, with about 100 million users as of July 2021 (according to activeplayer.io).

-Due to its popularity and competitive gameplay mechanism, this game is a popular title among top championships across the globe with prize pools worth up to $1 million.
-In fact, PCMAG.com has called this one of the most popular competitive games of this year.
+Due to its popularity and competitive gameplay mechanism, this game is popular among top champions globally, with prize pools worth up to $1 million.
+PCMAG.com has called this one of this year’s most popular competitive games.

-This comprehensive article is dedicated to building the right desktop PC for Rocket League.
+This comprehensive article is dedicated to building the right suitable top PC for Rocket League.
 This article will serve as a build guide outlining all the official requirements and recommendations for the hardware.

-Again, since this is a relatively light game, you do not need advanced hardware and a budget gaming PC should suffice in most cases.
-However, depending upon the resolution and the frame rate you are looking for, you may even want to go for a mid range gaming rig.
+Again, since this is a relatively light game, you do not need advanced hardware, and a budget gaming PC should suffice in most cases.
+However, depending on the resolution and the frame rate you are looking for, you may even want to go for a mid-range gaming rig.

 What is Rocket League in Brief?

-The name “Rocket” is derived from the fact that the vehicles in the game are actually rocket powered giving them stupendous amount of speeds and outright flying capability.
+The name “Rocket” derives from the fact that the vehicles in the game are rocket-powered, giving them dazzling speed and outright flying capability.

 The point of the game is quite simple.
-A gigantic ball is placed in the middle which then needs to be shot at the opposing team’s goal post using a combination of wild maneuvers and kickflips.
-The team with the most amount of goals at the end of the game time wins.
+A gigantic ball is placed in the middle, which needs to be shot at the opposing team’s goalpost using a combination of wild maneuvers and kickflips.
+The team with the most goals wins at the end of the game time.

-The skill set required is the real fun part here.
-The skill set is based on your vehicle driving prowess in a very fast paced scenario, the maneuvers you can perform and how well you can predict the position of the ball – which can often be seen flying across the pitch at ridiculous speeds.
+The skill set required is the natural fun part here.
+The skill set is based on your vehicle’s driving prowess in a fast-paced scenario, the maneuvers you can perform, and how well you can predict the position of the ball – which can often be seen flying across the pitch at ridiculous speeds.

-The game can also be played in ice-hockey or basketball mode, where the soccer ball is replaced with either a puck or a basketball instead.
+The game can also be played in ice hockey or basketball mode, where the soccer ball is replaced with a puck or a basketball.

 Spare a Sec for a Brief Poll